 - The PUD operates a second system providing potable water and fire protection for a large industrial park.

-The Director of Utility Operations also oversees the daily electric operations and supervises two substation technicians who also provide electric maintenance on the PUD water plants.
+The Director of Utility Operations also oversees the daily electric operations and supervises the electric system supervisor and two substation technicians who also provide electric maintenance on the PUD water plants.

 - The PUD currently supplies one electrical customer and the PUD’s two water intake plants an average of 27 MWh purchased from Bonneville Power Administration (BPA).